bseverns/seedBox/README.md

 ### Option C — Resonator / Ping (CPU-light, roadmap)

-- `engine/Resonator.*` tracks voice plans for a Karplus-Strong or modal bank.
+- `engine/Resonator.*` now ships with a full Karplus-Strong/modal audio graph on Teensy targets and deterministic stubs on native builds.
 Hardware defaults to 10 simultaneous voices, the sim to 4; overflow steals the oldest ring so metallic clouds stay predictable.
 - Seeds drive excitation duration, damping, brightness, feedback, and bank/mode.
   Those values are already generated in `AppState::primeSeeds`, so reseeding in the sim shows believable modal spreads.
-- Event flow mirrors the other engines: scheduler → `EngineRouter` → `ResonatorBank::trigger`, which records the burst plan until we wire in the Teensy Audio nodes.
+- Event flow mirrors the other engines: scheduler → `EngineRouter` → `ResonatorBank::trigger`, which writes burst envelopes, delay taps, modal filter tunings, and stereo gains straight into the DSP plan.
-- The roadmap details (and a hit list of remaining homework) live in [`docs/roadmaps/resonator.md`](docs/roadmaps/resonator.md).
+- Modal presets are documented (and guarded) so courseware can reference real ratio sets: check the atlas in [`docs/roadmaps/resonator.md`](docs/roadmaps/resonator.md).
+- Native tests (`test_resonator_voice_pool.cpp`) snapshot voice plans and prove voice stealing honors start time → handle ordering, keeping the sim perfectly in sync with hardware intent.

 ## Operator console (what you see + touch)